-Anti-Bullying Week in England is coordinated by the Anti-Bullying Alliance and this year it will be held from 14th-18th November 2016.
+Anti-Bullying Week in England is coordinated by the Anti-Bullying Alliance and this year it took place from the 14th-18th November.

 SafeToNet and the Ben Cohen Stand Up Foundation.
 The week was delivered in partnership with Internet Matters.

 Anti-Bullying Week shines a spotlight on bullying and encourages all children, teachers and parents to take action against bullying throughout the year.

 The theme in 2016 was 'Power for Good' and we had the following key aims: